matyastr/shivers-shaved-ice/src/pages/index.md

 subheading: Established 2024
 intro:
   - title: Menu
-    content: We are proud to serve a wide variety of your favorite shaved ice flavors!
+    content: We are proud to serve a wide variety of your favorite shaved ice flavors.
+Try them today in your shaved ice or dirty soda!
     image: /img/IMG_3189_small4.jpeg
     button:
       text: View our menu
       link: /menu
 tiles:
   - title: Our Misson and Philosophy
-    content: We believe that we can bring together our communities and create life-long family memories, one shaved ice cup at a time.
+    content: Our mission is to foster connection among families and communities, one delicious treat at a time!"
-    image: /img/IMG_3204.jpeg
+    image: /img/IMG_4608.jpeg
 ---